Cut the Rope: Cut the Rope: Time Travel (2013)

 The third sequel, Cut the Rope: Time Travel, was released on April 17, 2013.
 It sees Om Nom travel back to the time of his ancestors, which means in terms of gameplay that players now feed candy to two monsters rather than to only one.

 Cut the Rope 2 (2013)

 Cut the Rope 2 was released on December 19, 2013, for iOS devices.
 It expands on the previous games with Om Nom no longer being a static stage object, additional creature characters and a more dynamic environment.
+There are many of these characters, such as Blue, Toss, Lick, Boo, and Roto.
 The Android version was released on March 28, 2014, on Google Play and on April 3 on Amazon AppStore.
 Unlike the iOS version, Cut the Rope 2 for Android adds free-to-play elements such as an energy system, and features a map like structure instead of level packs; these features would eventually be added to the iOS version of the game.